osama-401-advanced-javascript/Reading-Notes-401/class-02.md

 **compiler**
   - Compiler transforms code written in a high-level programming language into the machine code, at once, before program runs

+## preparation material
+## Context
+*Context is related to objects.
+It refers to the object to which a function belongs.
+When you use the JavaScript “this” keyword, it refers to the object to which function belongs.*

+## Classes
+*Classes are a template for creating objects.
+They encapsulate data with code to work on that data.
+Classes in JS are built on prototypes but also have some syntax and semantics that are not shared with ES5 class like semantics.*

+## Inheritance
+*JavaScript is a bit confusing for developers experienced in class-based languages (like Java or C++), as it is dynamic and does not provide a class implementation per se (the class keyword is introduced in ES2015, but is syntactical sugar, JavaScript remains prototype-based).*

+*When it comes to inheritance, JavaScript only has one construct: objects.
+Each object has a private property which holds a link to another object called its prototype.
+That prototype object has a prototype of its own, and so on until an object is reached with null as its prototype.
+By definition, null has no prototype, and acts as the final link in this prototype chain.*

+*Nearly all objects in JavaScript are instances of Object which sits on the top of a prototype chain.*